Does FitSpo perpetuate self-hate like ThinSpo does? FitSpo “motivation” is often temporary and sometimes comes from belittling messages

 Maria’s message could even have said “If I can do it, so can you!”.

 It’s tempting to tell people that they are lazy.
 But it’s not always effective.
-I am responsible for leading people in life long health habits, not pointing out flaws.
+I am responsible for leading people in life long health habits, not constantly pointing out their flaws.

-Most people that come to me already know that they need help – that’s why they are meeting with me (duh!).
+Most people that come to me already know that they need help – that’s why they are meeting with me.
 People who have a passion for fitness should find ways to help others overcome obstacles.

-As personal trainers and fitness enthusiasts, we can balance being straight forward with people and having empathy.
+As personal trainers and fitness enthusiasts, we can balance being straightforward with people and having empathy for different life experiences.